wradlib/landing-page/content/posts/easy-install-using-conda-forge.md

             :::bash
             [wradlib] > setx GDAL_DATA C:\path\to\anaconda\envs\wradlib\Library\share\gdal

-7. optional dependencies can be installed OS independent with `pip`
+7. Optional dependencies can be installed OS independent with `pip`

         :::bash
         (wradlib) $ pip install xmltodict

 * * *

-With this on all three OS very straightforward procedure, with the excellent [Anaconda](https://www.continuum.io/why-anaconda) from Continuum(R) and the sustainable conda-forge community effort wradlib usability reaches new heights.
+We hope that this new approach will make the installation of wradlib more convenient, and, as a result, enhance its usability on all major platforms - thanks to [Anaconda](https://www.continuum.io/why-anaconda) from Continuum(R) and the conda-forge community effort.